timothymcmackin/previews/octez/dal-modes/html/_sources/shell/dal_node.rst

 Profiles
 ~~~~~~~~

-Because node operators care about different parts of the DAL network, the DAL node runs in different **modes** and **profiles**.
-You can set these modes and profiles in the node's configuration file, as CLI arguments to the node's commands, or via RPC calls.
+These differences in the behavior of a DAL node are specified using **profiles**.
+There are therefore three profiles: bootstrap, operator, and attester profiles.
+These can be given in the node’s configuration file, or as CLI arguments to the node’s commands, or via RPCs.

-These are the profiles that DAL nodes can run in.
-DAL nodes can run with any combination of those profiles:

-- The ``operator`` profile (formerly known as the ``producer`` profile) is for users who are running a Smart Rollup and want to publish data to it.
-To run a DAL node with the ``operator`` profile, pass the ``--operator-profiles`` argument with the indexes of the slots to accept data for.
-- The ``attester`` profile is for bakers who want to attest to data.
-The DAL node runs with the ``attester`` profile automatically when a ``octez-baker`` daemon with attestation rights connects to it.
-- The ``observer`` profile attests to data, accepts data to publish, and contributes to the resilience of network by helping distribute data.
-To run a DAL node with the ``observer`` profile, pass the ``--observer-profiles`` argument with the indexes of the slots to monitor or an empty string (as in ``--observer-profiles ''``) to use a random index.

-If the node runs without any of these profiles (that is, without an attached ``octez-baker`` daemon and without the ``--operator-profiles`` and ``--observer-profiles`` arguments), it runs in bootstrap mode.
-Bootstrap mode is incompatible with the profiles.
+The attester and operator profiles can be combined, the node will then subscribe to the union of the corresponding topics, while the bootstrap profile is incompatible with the other profiles.

 Storage
 ^^^^^^^